rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 counterexample arrives, all its suffixes are added as columns even though most distinguish no new states.

+TTT is the state-of-the art algorithm for regular language inference.
+Using this algorithm, you can infer the input language of any blackbox program up to its regular approximation.
+It is much more faster than L*, and the number of membership queries it generates (that is, the number of inputs it needs to test the blackbox with) is provably non-redundant.

 Several independent contributions are incorporated in the TTT algorithm.
 Rivest and Schapire[^rivest1993] contributed the binary search counterexample analysis, which finds the single relevant suffix in a